Faith and Works

 Verse 20

 Next follows James’s classic summation of the true relationship between faith and works.
 "But wilt thou know, O vain man, that faith without works is dead?"
 The debate between Luther and the Catholic church at the time of the Reformation centered on whether salvation and justification are by faith or by works.
 Luther correctly taught that justification is by faith alone (sola fides).
 But he carried this principle so far that he could not comprehend such verses as James 2:20.
-He even proposed to remove the Epistle of James from the Bible.
-But in this verse James is not questioning that faith alone is the prerequisite for eternal life.
+Early in his career as a reformer, he even proposed to remove the Epistle of James from the Bible,3 although later he realized how wrong this would be.
+But in verse 20 James is not denying that faith alone is the prerequisite for eternal life.
 He is merely giving us a definition of saving faith.
 It is a faith productive of works.

 We see a parallel in marriage.
-Its foundation is love, but the love produces a changed life involving an ever faithful relationship between the spouses.
+Its foundation is love, which produces an ever-faithful relationship between the spouses.
 If a man, just two weeks after gaining one woman’s assent to marriage, forgets her and proposes to another, how would we describe his love for the first?
-It is dead, not the real thing.
-Just as love without faithfulness is dead, so faith without works is dead.
+It was not real love.
+Love without faithfulness is essentially dead.
+So also faith without works is dead.

 Verse 21